PAPERZILLA

 Researchers

-Never miss the paper that changes your project
+Never miss the update that changes your project

 Scenario

-You work in a specific research niche and cannot afford to miss important papers, but broad alerts are too noisy.
+You work in a specific research niche and cannot afford to miss important papers, datasets, repositories, or patent signals, but broad alerts are too noisy.

 Create a project with a plain-language description, choose relevant source categories, add include terms for the methods or entities you care about, and exclude terms for recurring false positives.
-Paperzilla watches for new papers, ranks matches, separates must-read papers from related work, and delivers daily or weekly digests.
+Paperzilla watches for new papers, paper-related datasets, software repos, and patents, ranks matches, separates must-read updates from related work, and delivers daily or weekly digests.

 Key features